InesFRibeiro/Machine-Learning-Project/README.md

-# Machine-Learning-Customer-Prediction-Project
+# Machine Learning

-This project was developed for the course of Machine Learning.

-This project is about the development of a model that predicts if a customer is going to buy the products of the company or not.
-The company is called TechScape, and their core business revolves around selling products that helps customers do a digital detox.
-Our goal is to answer the question: “Which customers are more likely to buy our products?”.
+## Machine Learning Project 2021-2022

+**MSc:** Data Science and Advanced Analytics, NOVA IMS
+**Grade:** 15.43 out of 20

+**Group Members:**
+\- Inês Ribeiro
+\- Afonso Gonçalves
+\- José Dias
+\- Matias Neves
+\- Vasco Pombo

+### Description
+This project consisted of a kaggle competition.
+The goal was build a predictive model that answered the question “Which customers are more likely to buy our products?” (binary classification problem) using the small quantity of data accessible from the customers data base that contains general information about the customers and their behaviour in the website.

-We started by doing data pre-processing, feature selection, creating dummy variables (one hot encoding), balancing the dataset, scaling, feature engineering and testing different models, with different datasets and hyperparameters.
+We started by doing data pre-processing, feature selection, creating dummy variables (one hot encoding), balancing the dataset, scaling, feature engineering.
-After we found the best performing model, and the best hyperparameters, this corresponded to an f1 score of 0.73096 on Kaggle (0.68 in the validation dataset).
+Later, several algorithms were used to try to build a good model.
+Some of the algorithms include RandomForests, Neural Networks, GradientBoost, AdaBoost and VotingClassifier.
+We tested different models, with different datasets and hyperparameters.

+The model was evaluated using the f1_score metric.
+The best scores in the competition in the public leaderboard (calculated using approximately 30% of the test data) and private leaderboard (calculated using approximately 70% of the test data) were of 0.74545 and 0.70545, respectively.

+In both leaderboards we were able to get the 5th best scores: 0.73096 in the public leaderboard and 0.69158 in the private.

-We could only use models from Scikit-learn.
+* We could only use models from Scikit-learn.